pdavies011010/atom-xmlvalidate/README.md

 ## Usage

 - atom-xmlvalidate looks for a schema referenced in either the top level *schemaLocation* or *noNamespaceSchemaLocation* attribute.
-Currently it only supports validating against a single schema, so when using the *schemaLocation* attribute there must be only one schema supplied in `[namespace] [location]`
+Currently it only supports validating against a single schema, so when using the *schemaLocation* attribute there must be only one schema supplied in `[namespace] [location]` format
 - Open the XML validation results panel by going to `Packages -> XML Validate -> Toggle`.
 Documents will automatically validate when they are saved.
 - Force validation using the `Validate XML` context-menu item.